uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 1. Sid: a short decription of what the statement is for (i.e. "bucket-access")
 1. Effect: "Allow" or "Deny" permissions based on how you want to alter permissions
 1. Principal: Essentially a list of users to change permissions for.
-Have to formatted like `arn:aws:iam:::user/<lts_username>`.
+Have to formatted like `arn:aws:iam:::user/<lts_iam_name>`.
 1. Action: A list of commands to allow or deny permission for, depending on the Effect value.
 1. Resource: The name of the bucket or objects to apply permissions to.
 Must be formatted like `arn:aws:s3:::<bucket[/path/objects]>`.

 It is currently suggested to have at least two statements, one statement allowing access to the bucket itself, and another statement dictating permissions for objects in the bucket.

-For example, if you wanted to give users `bob` and `jane@uab.edu` the ability to list objects in your bucket `bucket1`, the statement would be:
+For example, if you wanted to give users with IAM names `bob` and `jane@uab.edu` the ability to list objects in your bucket `bucket1`, the statement would be:

 ``` json
 {